lino-framework/lino/docs/tutorials/letsmti/index.rst

 .. this document is part of the Lino test suite.
 To test only this document, run::

-   $ python setup.py test -s tests.DocsTests.test_lets
+   $ python setup.py test -s tests.DocsTests.test_letsmti

 Followup for :doc:`/tutorials/mti/index`.